MLH/Getting-Started-with-Taipy/readme.md

 I’m not going to lie, I think that looks pretty good.
 Let’s say, however, that you wanted all of your sliders side by side and each of them to have a different background.

-Well the first thing we’re going to do is jump into our main.css file and build out a new class.
+Well, the first thing we’re going to do is jump into our main.css file and build out a new class.

 ```css
 .container-styling{